 In 1949, Pope Pious XII gave her the title of Patron Saint of Cycling.

-In addition, you can find an eternal flame burning in the chapel to honor the memory of the sport’s fallen heroes, while some of their damaged bikes line the nave in the sense of a reliquary for remembrance.
+The Fondazione Museo del Ciclismo-Madonna del Ghisallo was created in 2000, where visitors will find an eternal flame burning in the chapel to honor the memory of the sport’s fallen heroes, while a reliquary of their damaged bikes line the nave.

 You must be logged in to post a comment.